pharpala/Operating-Systems-Projects/Spellchecker/README.md

 ## Introduction

-Welcome to the Multithreaded Spellchecker project, developed as part of the CIS 3110 Operating Systems course.
+Welcome to the Multithreaded Spellchecker project, developed as part of the CIS 3110 Operating Systems course and received a grade of 100/100.
 This project demonstrates the practical use of threads and thread synchronization in a real-world application scenario.
 The core functionality revolves around a spell-checking service that performs computationally intensive tasks, leveraging multithreading to maintain responsiveness and efficiency.
+The program uses detached threads and is free of deadlocks / livelocks and race conditions known.

 ## Overview